Everywhere at the End of Time: Release and promotion

 Kirby initially thought of not producing Everywhere at the End of Time at all.
-For months before the release of the first stage, he mentioned the concept to friends and family, explaining he "wanted to be sure it didn't come across as this highbrow, pretentious idea."
+For months before the release of the first stage, he mentioned the concept to friends and family, explaining he "wanted to be sure it didn't come across as this highbrow, pretentious idea".
 The albums were released over a timespan of three years: the first stage in 2016, the next two in 2017, the penultimate two in 2018, and the final one in 2019.
 According to Kirby, the delays intended to "give a sense of time passing" to the listeners.
-Although he expressed concern with dementia as a social problem, Kirby said the disorder does not affect him personally, noting how it turned into "more of a fascination than a fear" for him.
-He additionally stated that each dementia patient's experience is unique, and that his portrayal was "only unique to the Caretaker".
+Although he expressed concern with dementia as a social problem, Kirby said that the disorder does not affect him personally, noting how it turned into "more of a fascination than a fear" for him.
+He additionally stated that each dementia patient's experience is unique and that his portrayal was "only unique to the Caretaker".
 Initially, none of Kirby's music was available on Spotify and other streaming services due to his criticism of it.
 However, in December 2023, he uploaded his most popular albums as the Caretaker onto them, including all stages of Everywhere, mentioning their intellectual property as the main reason and citing "bad actors and snide uploaders" who monetised his work without his permission.

-"When work began on this series it was difficult to predict how the music would unravel itself.
+When work began on this series it was difficult to predict how the music would unravel itself.
 Dementia is an emotive subject for many and always a subject I have treated with maximum respect.

 Stages have all been artistic reflections of specific symptoms which can be common with the progression and advancement of the different forms of Alzheimer's.

-Thanks always for your support of this series of works remembered by The Caretaker."
+Thanks always for your support of this series of works remembered by The Caretaker.